yogie-kurniawan/jwt-auth/README.md

 How to run this project?
 1. Run "npm i" to install all required packages
-2. create an .env file, and define these variables:
+2. Create an env file with ".env" extension (without a name) and define these variables:
     PORT=3000
     JWT_SECRET=yoursecret
     JWT_LIFETIME=1d